top of page

 parasite load is associated with lower heat tolerance in a tropical lizard.
 Journal of Experimental

 correlate with body condition in an Anolis lizard.
 Biological Journal of the Linnean Society.
-Accepted.
+Biological

 Gifford, M. Glenwinkel, S. Gulati, A. Head, M. Miles, C. Pettit, C.M.
 Watson, K. L. Wuthrich, M. L.